 Oh, yes, I almost forgot: If you want to cozy up to the fireplace to read a good book, try my Origins of Genius: Darwinian Perspectives on Creativity, which was published by Oxford University Press in 1999.
 It received the William James Book Award from the American Psychological Association.
 In addition, it was chosen as a selection by the Quality Paperback Book Club (part of the Book-of-the-Month Club) and made the “Recommended Reading” list in Phi Beta Kappa’s Key Reporter.
 McLaughlin, of the TV program The McLaughlin Group, had this to say “All right, sit back.
 I’ll give you a little erudition here.
 Most Original Thinker of 2000, Dean Keith Simonton, author of Origins of Genius, his ground-breaking treatise that links the Darwinian concept of evolution to the social purpose behind genius; a remarkable book in which I’ve personally found great help.”
 In 2002 the book was translated into Portuguese for a Brazilian edition.
 It remains one of my most frequently-cited publications according to Google Scholar.

 But the author’s pen moves on.
 My Genius 101 became available in 2009 and immediately received excellent blurbs, and was even the subject of a Newsweek article.
 Will this replace Origins of Genius as my most popular book?
 Perhaps so: It’s already translated into Polish and Korean, with current negotiations for translations into German and Mandarin.
 Or will it be my The Genius Checklist, just recently published by MIT Press?
+After all, it’s now undergoing translation into Mandarin and Japanese!
 More to come …

 I have appeared on TV programs covering genius, creativity, leadership, and talent for the Discovery Channel, the Arts and Entertainment Channel (“The Mystery of Genius”), the Public Broadcasting System (“The Creative Spirit”), CNN (“Anderson Cooper Show”), VPRO in the Netherlands (“Bonobo-bo” pictured at left), the Australian Broadcasting Corporation (on “Lateline”), the other ABC (on “Good Morning America”), the Canadian Broadcasting Corporation (David Susuki’s “The Nature of Things,” Canada’s longest running documentary series), and Sacramento’s CBS local affiliate KOVR (Channel 13 “10 O’clock News”).
 Most recently did a segment on “late bloomers” for CBS News Sunday Morning (about 6 minutes in).